elementary-Inc/blog/_posts/2019-07-23-get-settled-into-elementary-os-with-onboarding.md

 ### Settings URL Schema

-We also make sure to use the System Settings Schema Spec for launching any related settings panes, like we do throughout the rest of elementary OS.
+We also make sure to use the [System Settings Schema Spec] for launching any related settings panes, like we do throughout the rest of elementary OS.
 This means that any environment that implements the spec will have the correct settings app open up to the correct place, without having to patch Onboarding to hardcode a different app—in fact, neither app has to even know about the other!

+[System Settings Schema Spec]: https://github.com/elementary/switchboard/wiki/System-Settings-Schema-Specification

 ### Styling